deepak1556/enclose/index.md

 ### Command line

-Command line call `./project a b c` is equivalent to `node ./project.js a b c`.
+Command line call `./project a b` is equivalent to `node ./project.js a b`.

 ### Dependencies